Girls in the end zone

 Flag football for high school girls is now an officially sanctioned sport in Knox County Schools, complete with designated flag football coaches — and uniforms: cleats, shorts, mouthguard, gloves, flags, belt and a youth football.

-The girls’ practices will start locally in late October for about 11 teams sprinkled from Farragut to Gibbs.
+The girls’ practices will start locally in late October for teams sprinkled from Farragut to Gibbs.
 Each game will last about an hour and will probably be played on Monday evenings.
 The season will be short, running approximately from the beginning of November to the beginning of December.

 Girls’ flag football is not to be mixed up with powder puff football.
 The powder puff decades-long tradition was usually just one annual game between juniors and seniors.
 Girls’ flag football, on the other hand, has been part of college intramurals for years, and men’s and women’s flag football leagues are also out there.
 But the more trendy school-sanctioned flag football is a relative newcomer.